VAPOR

 Methods:

-VAPOR2 is a multicentre triple-blind external validation study.
+VAPOR2 is a multicentre double-blind external validation study.
 We will recruit 6079 patients with gastrointestinal symptoms referred along the urgent suspected cancer referral pathway.
 As the breath test will happen prior to the patient or clinician obtaining the results of the imaging/endoscopy and histopathology, the definitive diagnosis of cancer/no-cancer will not be available at the time of breath collection or analysis to: (i) the patient; (ii) the research nurse obtaining the exhaled breath (index test); or (iii) the VOC analyst in the laboratory or the statistician/bioinformatician classifying the VOC profile into cancer/no-cancer.
 Additionally, the radiologist reporting the reference test will not have access to the results of the breath test at any point.
 The breath samples will be collected in a similar method to VAPOR1 and will be analysed using TD-GC-TOF-MS.

 For more information relating to the study, or if you are a healthcare professional interested in your centre participating in this study, please get in touch with Emma Austin, our VAPOR Trial Manager, via email: vapor@imperial.ac.uk